tidev/ti.urlsession/ios/documentation/index.md

 ### downloadprogress

-Periodically informs the user about the download’s progress.
+Periodically informs the user about the download's progress.

 <strong>Important</strong>This event is exposed inside Ti.App.iOS Proxy.
 usage :